TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

 There is no single process that will empower expertise, just like there is no single process that will shut it down completely.
 But we can inventory the concrete processes and management decisions in an organization and try to understand how they impact expert work.
 Do the processes provide the space and context experts need to work effectively?
 Do they push experts into less effective working regimes?
 If they do, how can we stop that?

-One step for supporting experts—easier said than done—is to simply stop doing things that hinder them.
+One step for supporting experts—easier said than done—is to **stop doing the things that hinder them**.
 Figure out what concrete aspects of our work and processes hinder experts, than change them.

 But this is nowhere near a full solution on its own.
 In the past, I've made the mistake of conflating *the amount* of process with how much space it leaves for experts.
 But, in hindsight, this perspective missed three core aspects: